Dhruv-Joshi-Git/Arduino---Projects/README.md

 - Jumper Wires

 **Description:**
 This project reads real-time temperature and humidity data using the DHT11 sensor and displays it on a 16x2 LCD via I2C.
 A single pushbutton allows the user to toggle between Celsius and Fahrenheit readings and a Bar graph.
 The display also shows system uptime in seconds.
+Required code above!

 **Features:**